 This autopsy had similar strange silence about the injuries of the victim.
 Broken nose, open wound behind the ear and deformed neck might be the result of a fight and be cause of death.
 On the other hand it could have been caused by natural elements since the body was exposed to nature for three whole months.
 Yet the doctor ignores this matter and doesn't try to explain the reason for these strange injuries.
 We should probably add that snapped neck and blow behind the ear is a common sign of killing performed by special forces.
 However we can't be sure about this since the autopsy report didn't specify any more details about the body.
 We are left guessing on the nature and origin of these injuries.

-Nikolay Thibeaux Brignolle was well protected against coldness of Siberian winter.
-It was suggested that him and Zolotarev might have been outside of the tent at the time mysterious threat struck them.
-This explain why both tourists wore shoes and were covered by several layers of clothes.
+Nikolay Thibeaux-Brignolles was well protected against coldness of Siberian winter.
+It was suggested that he and Zolotarev might have been outside of the tent at the time mysterious threat struck them.
+This explains why both tourists wore shoes and were covered by several layers of clothes.
 Both men were much better prepared than the rest of the group when they were forced to abandon their tent.

-Additionally Nikolay Thibeaux Brignolle wore two watches on the left arm.
+Additionally Nikolay Thibeaux-Brignolles wore two watches on his left arm.
 One stopped at 8:14 and another at 8:39.
 Cadaveric spots were discovered on the back of the upper body, neck and upper extremities.
 Face hair length up to 1cm.

 Vozrozhdenny, who undertook the autopsy, excluded accidental fall on the rock as a possible cause for such a massive and unusual fracture.

 From what kind of force could Tibo have received such damage?